Nursing 406 - Adult Health Care » Spring 2020 » Chapter 38 Quiz

 The client with an inflamed knee scheduled to have an arthrocentesis asks the nurse what the synovial fluid will look like.
 What is the best response by the nurse?

-A. The fluid will be milky, cloudy, and dark yellow.
+C. The fluid will be clear and pale.

 Question #52